ahmadnazir/ahmadnazir.github.io/blog/posts/2017-11-16-2-pine/post.md

 things bloats... well, somebody pukes!
 Quite possibly, there is a way to handle this...
 I can't really figure it out.

-## Conclusion
+## What's next?

 Haskell seems like a really powerful tool but **if the nature of the problem is data exploration, a dynamic language might be a better fit**.
 I'll use the concepts that I have learned and try to solve this problem in another language.
-Only because I am familiar with javascript, I am tempted to implement this in [ramda][ramda] (library that supports programming using the functional style).
+I am tempted to try out clojure or even a library in javascript like [ramda][ramda].
 Let's see how that goes!

 [focusing-on-what-matters]: https://ahmadnazir.github.io/posts/2017-07-11-focusing-on-what-matters/post.html
 [ramda]: http://ramdajs.com/